Tewana/hello-world/README.md

 # hello-world
-An exercise to create a new repository
+Test creating a new repository